 My wife, Josie, watches TFC (The Filipino Channel) on her phone every day.
 They offer all the daily broadcast episodes for free.
 When we return to the Philippines, she’ll probably watch those shows at a sister’s house.
 We can’t see owning our own TV for the rare occasions when we’ll actually use it.
-From the beginning of 2015 through June of 2018 (when we left), we used our last one only a handful of times.
+From the beginning of 2015 through June 2018 (when we left), we only used our last one a handful of times.

 I don’t watch a lot of TV and I can’t justify a subscription to anything.
 By the time something I like shows up on any streaming video service, I’ve already seen it elsewhere.
 And I don’t like a whole lot.